Home » Hawaii Travel Tips » Best Things to Do » 27 Incredible Things to do in Lihue, Kauai

 Malasadas are Portuguese donuts that have been a staple in Hawaii for decades.
 They look like giant donut holes, and you can even order them filled with all kinds of tropical fruit and cream fillings.
 Although it’s hard to beat the classic ones with just sugar and cinnamon.

 Not only are the malasadas super tasty, but the bakery itself is pretty Instagrammable.
-You’ll definitely want to stop here as another one of the Lihue things to do during your trip.
+You’ll definitely want to add this stop to the list of Lihue things to do during your trip.

 10. Take a Scenic Flight Over Kauai

-Fly with one of the safest air tours in Hawaii on another one of the top things to do in Lihue.
+Another one of the top things to do in Lihue is fly with one of the safest air tours in Hawaii.
 Expert plane pilots take you over stunning scenery, flying low and slow for the best viewing!

-Their most popular Kauai tour encompasses the entire Garden Island aboard a six-passenger GA-8 Airvan with an air-conditioned cabin and tow-say noise reduction headsets.
+Their most popular Kauai tour encompasses the entire Garden Island.
+You’ll board a 6-passenger GA-8 Airvan with an air-conditioned cabin and wear noise reduction headsets.

-The aircraft is very spacious (there are no “middle” seats), and every seat has a large bubble window specifically designed for sightseeing and photography – so everyone can enjoy the view!
+The aircraft is very spacious (there are no “middle” seats).
+And every seat has a large bubble window specifically designed for sightseeing and photography.
+That means everyone can enjoy the view!

-Some of the sights you’ll see include the majestic Waimea Canyon, Na Pali Coast, Wailua River, Kapaa, Mt.
+Some of the sights you’ll see on your flight include the majestic Waimea Canyon and the Na Pali Coast.
+They also include views of the Wailua River, Kapaa, Mt.
 Waialeale, Hanalei Valley, and PoipuCheck latest rates and more information.

 11. Go Shopping